apptainer/singularity-userdocs/reproducible_scif_apps.rst

          ....

-If you are familiar with Singularity, the above will look very familiar.
+If you are familiar with Singularity, the above should look similar to other environments.
 It mirrors the Singularity (main container) metadata folder, except instead of ``.singularity.d`` we have ``scif``.
 The name and base ``scif`` is chosen intentionally to be something short, and likely to be unique.
-On the level of organization and metadata, these internal apps are like little containers!
-Are you worried that you need to remember all this path nonsense?
-Don’t worry, you don’t.
-You can just use environment variables in your runscripts, etc. Here we are looking at the environment active for lolcat:
+On the level of organization and metadata, these internal apps are like little containers.

+You need to remember all the path details because you can environment variables in your runscripts, etc. Here we are looking at the environment active for lolcat:

 .. code-block:: none

     singularity exec --app foo foobar.simg env | grep foo

-Let’s talk about the output of the above in sections, you will notice some interesting things!
-First, notice that the app’s ``bin`` has been added to the path, and its ``lib`` added to the ``LD_LIBRARY_PATH`` .
+Consider the output of the above in sections, you will notice some interesting things.
+First, notice that the app’s ``bin`` has been added to the path, and its ``lib`` folder is added to the ``LD_LIBRARY_PATH`` .
 This means that anything you drop in either will automatically be added.
 You don’t need to make these folders either, they are created for you.